Module Segmentation

 Sets the sorting method of the segments.
 The parameter as not influence on the segmentation itself but on the segment ids.
 First segment id is 0.

--debugOutFileodm output file containing segment bounding boxes
+-byproductodm output containing bounding boxes (and alpha shapes)

 Type: opals::Path